4thParty/hubot-dynamic-conversation/README.md

 skipKeyword: String // a keyword that can be used to skip non-required questions (optional)

-skipMessage: String // a message that can appended to any non-required questions (optional)
+skipMessage: String // a message that can be appended to any non-required questions (optional)

 conversation: Array{Message Model} // an array of the message model